 An exploration of American ideas of utopia through the lens of one millennial’s quest to live a more communal life under late-stage capitalism.

 When Adrian Shirk’s father-in-law has a stroke and loses his ability to speak and walk, she and her husband—both adjuncts in their midtwenties—become his primary caretakers.
-The stress of daily caretaking, navigating America’s broken health care system, and ordinary twenty-first-century financial insecurity propels Shirk into an odyssey of American utopian experiments in the hopes that they might offer a way forward.
+The stress of these new responsibilities, coupled with navigating America’s broken health-care system and ordinary twenty-first-century financial insecurity, propels Shirk into an odyssey through the history and present of American utopian experiments in the hope that they might offer a way forward.

 Along the way, Shirk seeks solace in her own community of friends, artists, and theologians.
 They try to imagine a different kind of life, examining what might be replicable within the histories of utopia-making, and what might be doomed.
 Rather than “no place,” Shirk reframes utopia as something that, according to the laws of capital and conquest, shouldn’t be able to exist—but does anyway, if only for a moment.